Setup Guide for Office 365 provisioning | Microsoft 365 Provisioning

 How to access Provisioning Reports?

-- Navigate to the Reports in the left-hand navigation pane and select Provisioning Report.
+- Navigate to Reports in the left-hand navigation pane, search for Provisioning, and select Provisioning Report.

 - Filter the reports by specifying Enduser Identifier and Application Name criteria.
 Additionally, choose the desired timespan for the reports.
 Once done, click on the Search.